Type and hit ENTER

 Industry share of total employment—March 2020

 Why do they deserve government cash more than the the 91%?
-Particularly when tradies seem to be running at full capacity anyway.
+Particularly when tradies are running at full capacity anyway.

 Is it because governments just like man smell?
 There’s now Tradie shower gel in both Lager and Pilsner scent, packaged in a takeaway twin pack of fake beer bottles.